olewsaa/amateur-radio/pat-doc/config.json.md

 ## Telnet
 The telnet transport is a TCP/IP based transport that uses an unecrypted internet connection to connect to the server cms.winlink.org .
-Telnet is an old connect comand that is commonly used to connect to computers, servers and devices.
-Being unencrypted is sends the password in plain text and poses a security risk it's being replaces by ssh (secure shell) tody.
+Telnet is an old connect command that is commonly used to connect to computers, servers and devices.
+Being unencrypted is sends the password in plain text and poses a security risk it's being replaces by ssh (secure shell) today.

     "telnet": {
         "listen_addr": ":8774",